sumerjoshi/rag-assignment/README.md

 `src/config.py` calls `load_dotenv()` (from `python-dotenv`) when it is imported, which reads `.env` into the process environment.
 Two things worth knowing:

-- The Fireworks values are validated lazily, at the point where the LLM or embedding client is actually built, not at import time.
+- The  values are validated lazily, at the point where the LLM or embedding client is actually built, not at import time.
 Importing a module or running path-only code does not require a key, so the test suite and tooling run without one.
 - The path values have sensible defaults relative to the repo root, so they are optional.